JacobH140/century-of-college-football/README.md

 ```

 # Description
 College American football is the most-attended sport in the United States.
-It has also given rise to the popular network science dataset in [1], wherein an edge is placed between two Division I teams iff they faced one another during the 2000 season.
+It is also the favorite sport of network scientists, having given rise to the popular network science dataset in [1] which places an edge between two Division I teams iff they faced one another during the 2000 season.

 The majority of college football teams belong to a specific _conference_.
 Roughly speaking, a given team will play ~2/3 of their games against opposition from within their conference and 1/3 of their games out-of-conference.
 Conference schedules are not all created equal: historically, teams within closer geographic proximity were more likley to play one another.
 Sometimes this was encoded in the form of subdivisions (e.g. from 2014-2023 'B1G' contained 'B1G East' and 'B1G West'), yielding hierarchical network structure.
 Most matchups do not occur every season, but specific rivalries (e.g. Michigan-Ohio State, Clemson-South Carolina) will, including inter-conference ones.